Putting it mildly, never let NASCAR icon Danica Patrick host an awards show again.

-On Wednesday night, ESPN aired the 2018 ESPY Awards on ABC; this show marked the 25-year anniversary of the ceremony.
-ESPYs are given to the year’s top performers in the sports world.
+When ESPN aired the 2018 ESPY Awards, the show marked the 25-year anniversary of the ceremony; ESPYs are given to the year’s top performers in the sports world.

 From high school athletics to the Olympic Games, the ESPYs mark the end of the sports year, remembering those lost, honoring the world’s best athletes, and recognizing outstanding human achievement in the sports world.

 The show ushers in the dawning of a new year in sports.